 You can find more statements and results here Poster: Study of room acoustics and noise.
 The study is not finished yet – and more data is to be evaluated, but so far the message is quite clear: The hospitals involved in the research study are challenged due to noise and insufficient room acoustics.
 And even when the rooms are close to meet the building code, the staff is not happy.

 More descriptors, please!

-It would be interesting – maybe necessary – to evaluate more acoustic descriptors than just reverberation time in healthcare facilities to secure both a healthy working environment – but also an environment where it is possible for the patients to feel a calm atmosphere where recovery is possible.
+It would be interesting – maybe even necessary – to evaluate more acoustic descriptors than just reverberation time in healthcare facilities to secure both a healthy working environment – but also an environment where it is possible for the patients to feel a calm atmosphere where recovery is possible.

 Thank you to Thea Mathilde Larsen for sharing your data, results and great thoughts on hospital acoustics!
 We are looking forward to your future work.